 A list of student names, ordered by instrument, is located in this Handbook.
 Additional information is available in “Directories” on the Curtis Portal.

 Wi-fi is available in all Curtis buildings, and the faculty now has a dedicated wi-fi network.

 1. On your smartphone, tablet, or laptop, select Curtis Faculty as the network you wish to use.

 2. Open an Internet browser, such as Chrome, Safari, Firefox, or Internet Explorer.

 3. Log in using your firstname.lastname and Curtis e-mail password.

 To access your Curtis e-mail, open a Web browser (such as Chrome, Safari, or Internet Explorer) and enter: portal.office.com.
 Enter your e-mail address and click the “Sign in” button.
 (Do not enter your password on this page.)
 You will be redirected to another sign-in page that says “Kimmel Center and Philadelphia Orchestra” at the top—this is correct.
 Enter your password to access your mailbox.

+All official school correspondence will be sent to your Curtis email.
 Please check your faculty e-mail regularly, as staff often use it to contact you; and remind your students to check their Curtis e-mail at least twice a day.
 Student e-mail addresses are email@example.com.